 Birthday parties are great for some kids and are not ideal for other kids and their families.
 There will be plenty of families that will not give their kids’ birthday parties for various reasons.

 If you want to know what to do instead of having a birthday party, then I have some ideas for you.
-I’m the mom who is not a good event planner at all and the thought of planning a party is just not my idea of fun.
+From museum scavenger hunts to outdoor movie nights, there’s something for everyone.

 There are many factors as to why birthday parties are not the right choice for some children.
 And many of those kids would also be happy not to have a party either.
 Before discussing birthday party alternatives, let’s look into some of those reasons!